albertovth/football_predictor/METHODS.md

 - The model is driven primarily by scorelines and prior strength, not event-level shot data.
 - It does not explicitly model home advantage, injuries, squad selection, travel, or tactical context.
 - Match coverage and match frequency are uneven across teams.
-- The all-versus-all simulation is computationally heavy.
+- The rating world is intentionally counterfactual: team metrics are built in an adjusted all-versus-all-style framework rather than directly on the raw realized schedule.
 - The current documentation reflects the repository structure and code as migrated; it does not claim that every archived historical experiment in `/home/albertovth/SPI` has been retained as active logic.